CBICA/CaPTk/FAQ.md

 ### GLIBCXX or GLIBC Issues

-- This is happening because the Linux binaries are compiled using Ubuntu 16.04; therefore, any distribution with older GLIBC/GLIBCXX versions will not be compatible.
+- This is happening because the Linux binaries are compiled using GCC 4.9.4 on Ubuntu 16.04; therefore you will need to update GCC to 4.9.4 or above in order to get it to work.

 - You can still build CaPTk from source using the instructions in [Technical Reference](https://cbica.github.io/CaPTk/Technical_Reference.html).